Which City Has the Most Pet-Friendly Hotels in Europe?

 Methodology

 To come up with these figures, I used the Booking.com hotel listing website, as it displays the number of hotels in a city and the number of hotels remaining after applying a filter.
-All searches were done on the 21st August 2018.
+All searches were done on 29th September 2025.

-To then determine the number of pet-friendly hotels, I then filtered by Pets Allowed under Facilities.
+To then determine the number of pet-friendly hotels, I then filtered by Pets Allowed.
 I didn’t look at the conditions attached to this (such as Pets on Request only, or whether charges apply.)

 Which European Cities Have the Most Pet-Friendly Hotels?